deepset-ai/haystack-home/content/blog/astradb-haystack-integration/index.md

 ---
 The Haystack extension family is growing so fast, it's hard to keep up!
 Our last addition is the Astra DB extension by [Datastax](https://datastax.com/).
 It's an open source package that helps you use Astra DB as a vector database for your Haystack pipelines.

-Let's learn about the benefits of AstraDB and how to use it with Haystack.
+Let's learn about the benefits of Astra DB and how to use it with Haystack.

-### Benefits of AstraDB
+### Benefits of Astra DB

 DataStax Astra DB is a serverless vector database built on [Apache Cassandra](https://cassandra.apache.org/_/index.html).
 What makes Astra DB special?

-- Interoperability with Cassandra's open source ecosystem and tooling.
+- **Interoperability** with Cassandra's open source ecosystem and tooling.
-- Astra DB a supports variety of different embedding models.
+- Astra DB a **supports variety of different embedding models**.
 One Astra database instance can have multiple `collections` with different vector sizes.
 This makes it easy to test different embedding models and find the best one for your use case.
-- It's serverless.
+- **It's serverless**.
 What does that mean for a database?
 You don't have to manage individual instances, or deal with cumbersome upgrading or scaling.
 All of that is taken care of for you behind the scenes.
-- Enterprise scalability.
+- **Enterprise scalability**.
 Astra DB can be deployed across the major cloud provides (AWS, GCP, or Azure) across multiple regions depending on your needs.
-- As of the time of this writing, there's a free tier available so you can try it without putting down a credit card.
+- As of the time of this writing, **there's a free tier available** so you can try it without putting down a credit card.

 ### Creating your Astra DB database
 To ensure these instructions remain up to date, we're going to point you to the Astra DB docs to explain how to create a database.

-Follow the first step in this [this tutorial to create a free Astra DB database](https://docs.datastax.com/en/astra-serverless/docs/manage/db/manage-create.html) Make a note of your credentials - you'll need your database ID, application token, keyspace, and database region to use the Haystack extension.
+Follow the first step in this [this tutorial to create a free Astra DB database](https://docs.datastax.com/en/astra-serverless/docs/manage/db/manage-create.html).
+Make a note of your credentials - you'll need your database ID, application token, keyspace, and database region to use the Haystack extension.

 [Follow these steps to create a collection](https://docs.datastax.com/en/astra/astra-db-vector/databases/manage-collections.html).
 Save the name of your collection since you'll need this as well.